From 20.5.2020 there is the Texel app for downloadwhere you can see which places are currently not crowded.

 We have been to this restaurant several times.
 It always tasted good to us.
 His specialty is "Gerechies", seasonal specialties from Texel that are presented in small quantities, similar to tapas.
 Exactly the right thing to get an insight into the Texel cuisine at the beginning of your stay in the island.
 In this restaurant you eat in a rustic atmosphere on dark wooden tables.
 On our last visit to Het Schoutenhuys we had Texeler asparagus salad, a salad made from Texeler baby potatoes, Texeler asparagus soup, focaccia with Texeler ham from Peter Haker, Texeler Carpaccio and home-smoked salmon.

-This was followed by a fishing trip with cod with gremolata from Texel lamb shank and Texel asparagus with hollandaise sauce.
-In addition there was mashed potatoes made from Texel potatoes and fried sea asparagus (also called queller), a specialty from the sea.
-You can taste this too.
+This was followed by a fish course with cod with Gremolata from Texel lamb leg and Texeler asparagus with hollandaise sauce.
+In addition there was potato puree from Texeler potatoes and fried sea asparagus (also called Queller), a specialty from the sea.
+This one tastes too.
 Queller has a salty taste.
-We liked it very well in this combination.
-The meat course consisted of Teriyaki duck breast fillet, free-range Texel pork, couscous and - surprisingly - a large portion of rhubarb.
+We liked it very much in this combination.
+The meat course consisted of duck breast teriyaki, meat from the free-roaming Texel pig, couscous and - surprisingly - a large portion of rhubarb.
 Although we were already full after these courses, we could not do without the dessert.
-No wonder with Texel strawberries with yellow cream, ice cream from raspberry and white chocolate and parfait from Hoornderring, a Texel cake specialty.
+No wonder with Texel strawberries with yellow cream, raspberry and white chocolate ice cream and parfait from the Hoornderring, a Texel cake specialty.

 Restaurant Het Schotenhuys